 Recent trends in ML research show exponential growth on both the size of the models being developed, as well as the datasets used to train these models.
 But the challenge with the “bigger is better” approach is that it becomes increasingly difficult to ensure high data quality as data volume increases.
 Larger models have higher capacity to encode more information, sure, but they also have higher capacity to encode bias present in the data.

-Even text-generation models like GPT-3 — an autoregressive language model that uses deep learning to produce human-like text — have been shown to generate harmful and discriminatory text.
+Even text-generation models like ChatGPT have been shown to generate harmful and discriminatory text.

 How to mitigate algorithmic bias